josearmandoabreu/lsx-demo-theme/logs/week2/logs-week2-day1.md

 ## Daily Logs

+-   0.75 hrs – Meet with Ash for planning my project and studies priority.
--   2.0 hrs – Installed VS Code extensions (GitHub and Microsoft extensions) and explored their functionality.
+-   0.50 hrs – Sorted tasks and organized priorities.
--   1.5 hrs – Completed the Microsoft course: Responsible AI with GitHub Copilot.
+-   3.00 hrs – Introduction to GitHub Copilot, Part 1: Completed the first two modules with their quizzes and a GitHub copilot exercise on GitHub.
--   4.5 hrs – Started Week 2 steps for the lsx-demo-theme project, including planning and initial setup.
+-   0.75 hrs – Introduction to GitHub Copilot, Part 1:Module 3: Introduction to prompt engineering with GitHub Copilot. complete
+-   0.75 hrs – Introduction to GitHub Copilot, Part 1: Module 4 Using advanced GitHub Copilot features. complete